 More ways to save on taxes

-U.S. News and World Report gathered several of the best and most basic techniques taxpayers can adopt and take advantage of more accurate tax filing.
+U.S. News and World Report gathered several of the best and most basic3 techniques taxpayers can adopt and take advantage of more accurate tax filing.

 - File early: The beginning of the 2016 tax season was Jan.
 19, the earliest day you can begin filing.
 The earlier you file your return, the sooner you can receive a refund.
 Choosing the e-file option and opting for direct deposit means your refund is guaranteed to arrive in your bank account within 21 days.